Generalizations of The Finite Height Criterion for Local Tabularity: Relational characterization of local finiteness and local tabularity

 Subalgebras of modal algebras of Kripke frames characterize any modal logic, so we explicitly restate the results of the previous subsection for them as well.
 We can easily adapt our notions for this case, similarly to the reasoning provided in Remark \ref{rem:generalpoweset}. \begin{definition} A general frame $F=(X,(R_\Di)_{\Di\in\Al},\clP)$ is {\em tunable}, if for every finite partition $\clV$ of $X$ with

 there exists its finite refinement, which is $R_\Di$-tuned for each $\Di\in \Al$.
 If, in a class $\clF$ of general frames, for some fixed $f:\omega\to\omega$, for every $F\in\clF$, the size of a tuned refinement $\clU$ of a finite partition $\clV$ of $F$ can be bounded by $f(|\clV|)$, then $\clF$ is \em{uniformly tunable}. \end{definition} So the only difference between the tunability in Kripke and general frames is the extra condition \eqref{eq:def-restr-on-general} for the latter.
-In particular, we have: \begin{corollary} The algebra of a general frame $F$ is locally finite iff $\frF$ is tunable. \end{corollary} This gives a slightly different version of Corollary \ref{cor:tuned-for-frames}, namely a criterion of local tabularity for the case of general frames.
-It takes the following form: \begin{corollary} ~ The logic of a class $\clF$ of general frames is locally tabular iff $\clF$ is uniformly tunable. \end{corollary}
+In particular, we have: \begin{corollary} The algebra of a general frame $F$ is locally finite iff $\frF$ is tunable. \end{corollary}

+This gives a criterion of local tabularity for the case of general frames: \begin{corollary} ~ The logic of a class $\clF$ of general frames is locally tabular iff $\clF$ is uniformly tunable. \end{corollary}

 \hide{ In terms of logics, we have:

 \begin{corollary} If $L=\Log(\clF)$ for a uniformly tunable class of general frames, then $L$ is locally tabular. \end{corollary} }